Chart Color Schemes

 Infrastructure

-AreaSearch has identified nine projects that could impact the area's performance significantly.
-These include major changes to local infrastructure and planning initiatives.
-Key projects are IRT Towradgi Park Seniors Housing Redevelopment, Corrimal Transport Oriented Development Area, Wilga Street Block Rezoning and Development Control Plan Amendment, and 61 Marlo Road Towradgi - Three Townhouses.
-The following list details those likely to be most relevant.
+AreaSearch has identified nine projects that could impact the area, with key ones including IRT Towradgi Park Seniors Housing Redevelopment, Corrimal Transport Oriented Development Area, Wilga Street Block Rezoning and Development Control Plan Amendment, and 61 Marlo Road Towradgi - Three Townhouses.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.